 Some say you should throw your bath water (at least a cupful) toward the rising Sun, as an offering to the Sun.
 I personally don’t get why old Sol would want your used bath water :-/ so I skip that step, myself and have never had a problem.
 I’ve never taken a ritual bath and later thought “Wow, that did no good.
 Maybe I should have thrown some water toward the rising Sun”.
 But you do what you want to and share your results with me.

 Numbers are important in magick.
-So with the number of ingredients, or the number of total baths you take for a specific purpose, keep the numbers PRIME.
-Also, stay away from 5 (unless you are specifically dealing with Mars), 11 and anything over 13.
+So with the number of ingredients, or the number of total baths you take for a specific purpose, keep the numbers PRIME (with the exception of the number 9, which is special).
+Also, stay away from 5 (unless you are specifically dealing with Mars or "cutting" things out of your life), stay away from the number 11 and anything over 13.

 That should be more than enough to get you started.